 Student ownership sounds like a great idea but what about the standards?
 How do we teach all of the standards while also empowering students with voice and choice?
+How do we accomplish this when we have a curriculum map?

 An Epic Project (That Also Hit the Standards)